Les-Bell/eipaddress/README.md

 | ipaddress.
 IPv6Network | '3000::%N/16' | 611 | 1186 | 100 | 1286 |
 | eipaddress.
 IPv6Network | '3000::%N/16' | 320 | 652 | 0 | 612 |

+__Note 3:__ The sizes may differ a little if different object values are used.

 # Public API Extensions

 * `ishexdigit`
-  - A function to check if a string contains only hexadecimal digit characters.
+  * A function to check if a string contains only hexadecimal digit characters.
-    This is a faster alternative to the `_BaseV6._HEX_DIGITS.issuperset` check used in ipaddress.
+    This is slightly faster than the `_BaseV6._HEX_DIGITS.issuperset` check used in ipaddress.
 * `from_string`
-  - IPv4Address, IPv6Address
+  * IPv4Address, IPv6Address
-    - This static method converts an IP address string to an integer.
+    * This static method converts an IP address string to an integer.
-  - IPv4Network, IPv6Network
+  * IPv4Network, IPv6Network
-    - This class method converts an IP address string to an integer address and prefix length.
+    * This class method converts an IP address string to an integer address and prefix length.
 * `from_string_with_scope`
-  - IPv6Address
+  * IPv6Address
-    - This class method converts an IP address string with an optional scope-ID to a tuple: with the address (as an integer) and the scope-ID (as a string, or None, if there is no scope-ID).
+    * This class method converts an IP address string with an optional scope-ID to a tuple: with the address (as an integer) and the scope-ID (as a string, or None, if there is no scope-ID).
-  - IPv6Network
+  * IPv6Network
-    - This class method converts an IP address string with an optional scope-ID and an optional prefix to a tuple: with the address and prefix length (as integers) and the scope-ID (as a string, or None, if there is no scope-ID).
+    * This class method converts an IP address string with an optional scope-ID and an optional prefix to a tuple: with the address and prefix length (as integers) and the scope-ID (as a string, or None, if there is no scope-ID).
 * `to_string`
-  - IPv4Address
+  * IPv4Address
-    - This class method converts an integer to an IP address string.
+    * This class method converts an integer to an IP address string.
-  - IPv6Address
+  * IPv6Address
-    - This class method converts an integer and an optional scope-ID to an IP address string.
+    * This class method converts an integer and an optional scope-ID to an IP address string.
-  - IPv4Network
+  * IPv4Network
-    - This class method converts an integer address and prefix length to an IP network string.
+    * This class method converts an integer address and prefix length to an IP network string.
-  - IPv6Network
+  * IPv6Network
-    - This class method converts an integer address, prefix length and an optional scope-ID to an IP network string.
+    * This class method converts an integer address, prefix length and an optional scope-ID to an IP network string.
 * `to_string_exploded`
-  - IPv4Address, IPv4Network
+  * IPv4Address, IPv4Network
-    - This is a pseudonym for the `to_string` method.
+    * This is a pseudonym for the `to_string` method.
-  - IPv6Address
+  * IPv6Address
-    - This class method converts an integer and an optional scope-ID to an exploded IP address string.
+    * This class method converts an integer and an optional scope-ID to an exploded IP address string.
-  - IPv6Network
+  * IPv6Network
-    - This class method converts an integer address, prefix length and an optional scope-ID to an exploded IP network string.
+    * This class method converts an integer address, prefix length and an optional scope-ID to an exploded IP network string.
 * `exclude`
-  - IPv4Network, IPv6Network
+  * IPv4Network, IPv6Network
     This method is similar to the ipaddress network `address_exclude` method, but it accepts a network, or an address, to be excluded: `address_exclude` only accepts a network to be excluded.
 It returns an iterator of subnets of this network, with the given network, or address, excluded.
 * `subnetworks`
-  - IPv4Network, IPv6Network
+  * IPv4Network, IPv6Network
-    This method is similar to the ipaddress network `subnets` method, but the prefixlen_diff` argument has been renamed to `diff` and its default value is None, instead of 1.
-It returns an iterator of the subnet network objects.
+    This method is similar to the ipaddress network `subnets` method, but the `prefixlen_diff` argument has been renamed to `diff` and its default value is None, instead of 1.
+It returns an iterator of subnet network objects.
 * `supernetwork`
-  - IPv4Network, IPv6Network
+  * IPv4Network, IPv6Network
     This method is similar to the ipaddress network `supernet` method, but the `prefixlen_diff` argument has been renamed to `diff` and its default value is None, instead of 1.
 It returns the supernet network object.